SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/settings/tracking_profiles.md

 * `tracking_angle` - optional int.
 The device will additionally send data when it changes direction to specified angle, e.g. 30 degrees.
 Min=10, max=80, default=10.
 * `psm_mode` - optional int.
 Define the sleep level, 0 – no sleeping, 1- light sleep (GPS Off, GPRS On, G-sensor On), 2- deep sleep (GPS Off, GPRS Off, G-sensor On).
 Min=0, max=2, default=0.
 * `psm_interval` - optional int.
 Duration in seconds for the device to stay in the deep sleep mode.
 Min=30, max=65535x60, default=90x60.
 * `on_stop_tracking_interval` - int.
-Minimum time in seconds that must elapse before reporting next position while the ACC is in Off status. “acc” in control_mode must be set in order to use this time interval.
+Minimum time in seconds that must elapse before reporting next position while the ACC is in Off status. "acc" in control_mode must be set in order to use this time interval.
 Min=1, max=65535x10, default=15x60.

 ### autofon